Skip to content

 Why Is Compatibility Important?

-• Poor Beam Patterns: Incorrect alignment may result in uneven lighting, reducing visibility.
+• Poor Beam Patterns: Incorrect alignment can result in uneven lighting, reducing night visibility and potentially dazzling oncoming drivers.

 • Legal Non-Compliance: Many regions enforce strict regulations regarding headlight designs.
-Using improper bulbs could land you in trouble.
+Using improper bulbs could lead to legal trouble.

-• Damage to Housing: Forcing bulbs into mismatched sockets can damage delicate wiring and components inside the housing.
+• Damage to Housing: Forcing bulbs into mismatched sockets can damage delicate wiring and components inside the housing, increasing your upgrade costs.

 To help you determine whether your vehicle uses H7 or H11 bulbs, here’s a more detailed breakdown of common applications across various makes and models.
 This list is designed to provide clarity and ensure you select the correct bulb type for your car.